kara-krzystan/deep-thoughts/README.md

 # Module 21 Project: Deep Thoughts

 ## Description
 Deep Thoughts is a social media style application built using the MERN stack.
-The app allows users to sign up, create an account, log in, post their "deep thoughts", and interact with other users.
+The application allows users to sign up, create an account, log in, post their "deep thoughts", and interact with other users.

 ## Overview of Concepts Learned
 * The difference between GraphQL and RESTful APIs